 If the classical statistical forecasting techniques are so underutilized in companies, why is there a focus by software vendors on discussing machine learning?

 - Is it possible that there might be some puffery involved?

 - Could it be some trickery with pulling one over on those that don’t focus on either statistical forecasting or machine learning?

-- Is it even possible that software vendors and consulting companies and software vendors that have no intention of using machine learning to improve the forecast accuracy of their customers are using the term to hypnotize their prospects?
+- Is it even possible that software vendors and consulting companies, and software vendors that have no intention of using machine learning to improve their customers’ forecast accuracy are using the term to hypnotize their prospects?

 Understanding The Reality of How Machine Learning is Performed

-While reading the book Machine Learning Mastery With Python, what I kept noticing is that in the exercises, we would run algorithms in the program.
+While reading the book Machine Learning Mastery With Python, I kept noticing that we would run algorithms in the program in the exercises.

 These algorithms have different names, like “Random Forrest,” “Extra Trees,” or “Stochastic Gradient Boosting.”

 But I kept thinking..

 “When is the machine learning coming?”